CyrusOfEden/CSV.js/README.md

 // It will otherwise fail silently. var encoded = csv.encode();

-// If the data you've suopplied is a string,
+// If the data you've supplied is a string,
 // CSV#parse will return the parsed CSV.
 // It will otherwise fail silently. var parsed = csv.parse();